-A landing page is the page a visitor arrives at upon clicking a referral link to the website.
-The success of a landing page lies in achieving its visitors to perform a desired action.
-The desired action is often tied to the business objective, and is technically called the ‘Goal’.
+A landing page is a page a visitor arrives at upon clicking a referral link to the website.
+The success of a landing page lies in achieving its visitors to perform the desired action.
+The desired action is often tied to the business objective and is technically called the ‘Goal’.

 Where do we start?

 Creating a landing page is not so easy-go thing.
 It takes years of digital meditation to finally fix a page that converts.
 The design components, the psychology of your visitors without failing to recognize what your customer wants are some of the major factors that matter when you create a landing page.

 Landing page often presents challenges to online marketers.
 Skillful optimization is one of the critical parameters of online marketing campaigns, especially when it comes to paid ads.

 The truth is there is no perfect paradigm shifter for designing a landing page.
 But, there are several tried-and-proven techniques of designing landing pages as per expert recommendations.

 The first and foremost thing that you need to keep in mind when designing a landing page is that you cannot use the same parameters for designing different landing pages.